markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 > **Pause:** What do the numbers in `rgba()` represent again?
 >
-> Answer: Red, Green, Blue, and Alpha (opacity)
+> **Answer:** Red, Green, Blue, and Alpha (opacity)

 This pseudo-element is absolutely positioned in the top-left corner, and its `width` and `height` are set to stretch across the entire containing element (`<div class="trainer-img">`).
 If you check the webpage in the browser, however, you'll notice this didn't work as expected.
 Scroll to the top of the page, and things look much worse than we feared:

 ![yellow element](./assets/lesson-6/500-yellow-hero.png)

 Eek, what happened?!
 Why did our pseudo-element get kicked all the way to the top of the page?
 Think back to previous areas of the Run Buddy webpage where we were using `position: absolute`.
 What's the caveat with absolute positioning?
-What does the parent element need to have for absolute positions to be respected?
+What declaration does the parent element need in order to contain its child elements?

 > **Hint:** The `.trainer-img` elements would need a `position` added to them, similar to our `.checkbox-wrapper` elements.